 For more information about the LVN role and licensing board, please visit the California BVNPT website.

-For more information regarding the RCC SON VN Program requirements, please refer to the the VN Program Information Sheet.
+For more information regarding the RCC SON VN Program requirements, please refer to the VN Program Information Sheet.